-Five years have now come and gone since the release of ‘No Line on the Horizon,’ U2‘s 12th and most recent studio album.
-When it hit stores on March 3, 2009, four years and three months had passed since the Irish rockers had issued their previous record, ‘How to Dismantle an Atomic Bomb,’ marking the longest period between studio releases for the band at the time.
+When U2's No Line on the Horizon arrived on March 3, 2009, more than four years had passed since the Irish rockers had released their previous album, How to Dismantle an Atomic Bomb, marking the longest period between studio releases for the band at the time.

-‘How to Dismantle an Atomic Bomb’ and its predecessor, 2000's ‘All That You Can't Leave Behind,’ had for the most part seen U2 returning to its classic sound of the '80s, but Bono and company had intended for ‘No Line on the Horizon’ to mark a new direction for the band.
+How to Dismantle an Atomic Bomb and its predecessor, 2000's All That You Can't Leave Behind, had, for the most part, seen U2 returning to its classic sound of the '80s, but Bono and the band had intended for No Line on the Horizon to mark a new direction for the band.
 How successful they were at achieving this is open for debate.

-Some songs certainly feature sonic experimentation — drums loops, samples and synths — but much of the material sounds is if it could have fit in well on either of U2's previous two records.
-First single ‘Get on Your Boots‘ was a fast-paced and infectious tune that recalled the ‘How to Dismantle’ hit ‘Vertigo,’ while the soaring and melodic second single ‘Magnificent‘ hearkened back to such early classics as ‘New Year's Day‘ and ‘Pride (In the Name of Love).’
+Some songs certainly feature sonic experimentation -- drums loops, samples and synths -- but much of the material sounds is if it could have fit in well on either of U2's previous two records.
+First single "Get on Your Boots" was a fast-paced and infectious tune that recalled the How to Dismantle hit "Vertigo," while the soaring and melodic second single "Magnificent" brought up such early classics as "New Year's Day" and "Pride (In the Name of Love)."

-No Line on the Horizon’ debuted at the top of the Billboard 200 and went on to be certified platinum after selling more than a million copies in the U.S., although it ended being considered a commercial disappointment.
-Of the three singles released from the album — ‘Get on Your Boots,’ ‘Magnificent’ and ‘I'll Go Crazy If I Don't Go Crazy Tonight‘ — only the first cracked the Top 40 of the Billboard Hot 100, reaching No. 37.
+No Line on the Horizon debuted at the top of the Billboard 200 and went on to be certified platinum after selling more than a million copies in the U.S., although it ended being considered a commercial disappointment.
+Of the three singles released from the album -- "Get on Your Boots," "Magnificent" and "I'll Go Crazy If I Don't Go Crazy Tonight" -- only the first cracked the Top 40 of the Billboard Hot 100, reaching No. 37.

-While ‘No Line on the Horizon’ may not have had the impact U2 had hoped for, the ensuing tour the band mounted to support it certainly did.
+While No Line on the Horizon may not have had the impact U2 had hoped for, the ensuing tour the band mounted to support it certainly did.
 The U2 360 Tour, which featured a massive, futuristic set, ran from June 2009 to July 2011.
 It became the most successful trek of all time, grossing more than $736,000,000.